Why The U.S. Government Stopped Funding A Research Project On Bats And Coronaviruses

 Almost as soon as the pandemic began, conspiracy theories started circulating, pointing to the Wuhan Institute of Virology as the culprit.
 In recent weeks, these have gained traction with the revelation that U.S. intelligence agencies are assessing the possibility of a lab accident, as well as with the leak of State Department cables obtained by The Washington Post indicating that in 2018, officials had raised safety concerns about the Wuhan lab.
 Trump and other Republican figures have used these points in a broader narrative that they are advancing, blaming China for the pandemic.

+In another email, on April 23, he says NIH expressed its thanks.

-Then the next day, on Friday, April 25, he received another email from NIH informing him that the funding for the China bat coronavirus project had been eliminated because "at this time NIH does not believe the current project outcomes align with the program goals and agency priorities."
+The very next day, on Friday, April 24, he received another email from NIH informing him that the funding for the China bat coronavirus project had been eliminated because "at this time NIH does not believe the current project outcomes align with the program goals and agency priorities."

 This was particularly mystifying, Daszak says, because just a day earlier, NIH had released a strategic plan detailing COVID-19 research priorities.
 "Our work is relevant to all four priority areas within that strategic plan," says Daszak.

-Note: An earlier version of this story, as well as an earlier caption, mistakenly said the funding for the research project on bats and coronaviruses was cut on April 25.
-It was cut on April 24.